YuanLuStthomas/SEIS739/README.md

 ## `application.properties`

-What the `bookblend-backend/src/main/resources/application.properties` should look like now but with the credentials to our database which I emailed you guys:
+**IMPORTANT**: Replace the following contents in your local `bookblend-backend/src/main/resources/application.properties` BUT with the credentials to our database which I emailed you guys:

 ```
 spring.application.name=bookblend-backend